Galleries are open doors to a simple transaction, or an art collecting journey, but sadly, most art is bought from department stores.

 Art Buying vs Collecting

-Art collecting from an artists’ or gallerists perspective is a rabbit hole of art valuation vs aesthetic purchasing, politics, and of course, complex socioeconomics, but it’s never that complicated to start buying valuable art.
+Art collecting from an artists’ or gallerists perspective is a rabbit hole of art valuation vs aesthetic purchasing, politics, and of course, complex socioeconomics, but it’s never that complicated to start buying valuable art, you don’t even need to know any of that other stuff.
 After all, an art purchase is just a simple transaction, and that’s what it should be.

-Here’s how that looks from a consumer perspective.
+Here’s how that looks from a consumer perspective when dealing with a gallery.

-In our most humble opinion, the inherent issue with purchasing a piece of mass-produced department store artwork is that there is a better, and in many cases more fun alternative, and it doesn’t have to be explained in a long technical way, basically there are real people who make things, probably close to where you live, or people (gallerists, if you’re lucky to live in an area that a gallery can survive and stay open), who know what they are talking about in the world of art, know their inventory, and can help you connect to those people who live near you who make stuff.
+In our most humble opinion, the inherent issue with purchasing a piece of mass-produced department store artwork is that there is a better, more fun alternative, and it doesn’t have to be explained in a long technical way.
+Art shows are fun, art buying feels good.
+Starting a collection is a smart investment.
+And there are real people who make things, probably close to where you live, and other people (gallerists, if you’re lucky to live in an area that a gallery can survive and stay open) who know what they are talking about in the world of art, know their inventory, and can help you connect to those people who live near you who make stuff, or if you desire, connect you with someone who isn’t near you who makes stuff.
 What is the point?
 Use your local services, or in other words, “buy local.”

 Indie markets and craft products have become all the rage, but in many places the “buy local” attitude hasn’t caught on for art, and it simply comes down to educating the community about art buying.
-Buying authentic, local, and valuable art can get really technical, but that doesn’t mean it’s not easy.
+Buying authentic, local, and valuable art can get really technical, but that doesn’t mean it’s not easy when dealing with a gallery.
+(Notice the look on any gallerists face during a show or when someone says they want to buy something, it’s like this.)

 Connecting directly with an artist